 - Driver Size - not an overly reliable metric to base audio performance on as quality of the driver is still an aspect to consider, but typically the larger the diameter of the internal speaker driver, the better the sound quality tends to be.
 Within this article, you'll see models ranging from a 40mm to a 53mm driver with the average 'standard' coming in at 50mm.

-- PC - the most commonly supported platform for gaming headsets will be PC gamers.
-The reason for this is the versatility of connections of which desktop gaming computers offer (both USB and 3.5mm connections) as well as additional software support offered for Windows machines to further enhance sound/mic settings and enable advanced features like 7.1 virtual surround sound.
+- PC - the most commonly supported platform for gaming headsets will be PC games.
+The reason for this is the versatility of connections of which desktop gaming computers offer (both USB and 3.5mm connections) as well as additional software support offered for Windows machines to further enhance sound/mic quality settings and enable advanced features like 7.1 virtual surround sound.

 - Mac - most of the wired gaming headphones listed within this guide will automatically work when plugged into a Mac, but whether or not the 7.1 virtual surround sound will work is up to the manufacturer and will usually require a download of special drivers or software to help enable support this functionality on the MacOS.

 - PS4/Pro - Sony's leading game consoles are the PS4 and PS4 Pro.
-Depending on the model of gaming headset, they might offer support for use with these consoles however in most cases you will only get access to stereo audio, and the microphone won't always be supported on consoles.
+Depending on the model of gaming headset, they might offer support for use with these consoles however in most cases you will only get access to stereo sound, and the microphone won't always be supported on consoles.
 Due to this, there is a much stronger case for a wireless headset designed specifically for consoles.

 - Xbox One/X - the leading game consoles from Microsoft are the Xbox One and Xbox One X. Depending on which gaming headset you choose, it may offer support for use with these Xbox consoles, however, depending on your controller, Microsoft may require you to use a costly adapter.
 Worst of all, even with the adapter, you may only get access to stereo audio and not have support for surround sound.
 Due to this, we highly recommend looking into the wireless gaming headsets like those from Turtle Beach which are designed for offering surround sound on consoles.

-Comparing The Top Gaming Headsets Under $100
+Comparing Our Top Picks For $100 Gaming Headsets

 Kraken 7.1 V2 USB